 17. Mowers

 Do you need a push-behind mower, a riding mower, a zero-turn mower, a belly-mounted mower or a pull-behind mower implement for your lawn and pastures?
 If you make hay, do you want a sickle-bar mower, a drum mower or a disc (also called a rotary) mower?
 For larger areas or wild areas, are brush mowers, batwing mowers or flail mowers right for you?
-As a landowner, you need at least one mower—if not a combination of mowers—among your farm equipment collection.
+As a landowner, you need at least one mower—if not a combination of mowers—among your farming equipment collection.

 18. Scythe

 Scythes were the world’s primary grass- or shrub-cutting tools among farm equipment until mechanization moved in.
 According to Penn State University, the scythe is gaining in popularity again among small-scale farmers.
-One swing of a scythe can cut a swath 6 feet long by 4 inches wide—not exactly the efficiency of using a mower, but maybe it’s not a piece of farm equipment that should be ruled out.
+One swing of a scythe can cut a swath 6 feet long by 4 inches wide—not exactly the efficiency of using a mower, but maybe it’s not a piece of farming equipment that should be ruled out.

 19. Sickle